MandConsultingGroup/porch-pirate/README.md

 #### Get Workspace Globals

-By default, Porch Pirate will display globals if they are defined in the workspace.
+By default, Porch Pirate will display globals from all active and inactive environments if they are defined in the workspace.
 Provide a `-w` argument with the workspace ID (found by performing a simple search, or automatic search dump) to extract the workspace's globals, along with other information.

 ```bash
 porch-pirate -w abd6bded-ac31-4dd5-87d6-aa4a399071b8